My Bradway Shawl

 Bradway is the kind of pattern even non-shawl knitters would want to knit.
 There’s all of these great stripes of texture, which appeals to my stripe fixation.
 Then there’s the endless possibilities for color combos.
 Let’s not forget the fact that this is a worsted weight shawl, which means you can finish it over a weekend if you want.
 If that still doesn’t tempt the knitter who turns their nose up at shawls, of which I used to be one, there’s the practicality of an oversized, heavy shawl.
 It is fireside fashion.
 I can’t think of how many times I would’ve loved to have this around me when camping, rather than a big blanket that accidentally catches fire.
 (That wasn’t me.)
 Then there’s always the freezing movie theatre and restaurants.

-Big Cozy KAL with The Fawn Knits , but I finished so fast it seemed a shame to stop there.
-So I cast on a Campside Shawl that I've only knit a bit on.
+This was originally going to be my only knit for the Big Cozy KAL with The Fawn Knits , but I finished so fast it seemed a shame to stop there.
+So I cast on a Campside Shawl that I’ve only knit a bit on.
 Check out all of the shawls finished so far in the KAL.

 I knit this with size US 5 needles and 7 skeins of Wool of the Andes Tweed, but I think I had one skein left over.
 I adore WotA and all of it’s variations.
 It is the perfect everyday, budget friendly yarn.
 I have no complaints about how it wears.